 On another floor of the same nursing home, residents did not receive these choices and responsibilities.
 The first group of residents quickly showed greater alertness, more activity, and better mood and a year later their mortality rate was half of the residents on the other floor.

-Give people the freedom to add value on their own terms and see the kind of magic previously unimaginable your company will create.
+In the end what people really want is freedom to pursue being fulfilled.
+Fulfillment is the ultimate happiness.
+Give people the freedom to add value on their own terms, to make mistakes and grow, and see the kind of magic previously unimaginable your company will create.